Here were our plans for our Halloween theme:

 Our second art activity this week was pumpkin patch stamping.
 First, Madelynn used a rolled up toilet paper tube to stamp pumpkin shapes with glue on a piece of paper.
 Next, she sprinkled orange sand on top then shook off the excess.
 Then, she used brown puffy paint to add stems.
 Last she pushed a green leaf sequin into each stem to complete her pumpkins.

-Want all of this week’s printables and plans?
+Want all of this week’s Halloween activities for preschool?
 You can grab them here:

-Then check out all of our Preschool themes here:
+Then check out the rest of our 45+ themes on the Preschool Curriculum Main Page.

 Leave Your Comments